 26D.4 Where a juror appears on a jury panel, it will be appropriate for a judge to excuse the juror from that particular case where the potential juror is personally concerned with the facts of the particular case, or is closely connected with a prospective witness.
 Judges need to exercise due caution as noted above.

-CPD VI Trial 26E: JURIES: SWEARING IN JURORS
+26E Juries: swearing in jurors CPD VI Trial 26E: JURIES: SWEARING IN JURORS

 Swearing Jury for trial